Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 `find / -user bandit7 -group bandit6 -size 33c`

-`/`: Search from root directory (search entire server) `-user`: Search for files owned by a user
+`/`: Search from root directory (search entire server) `find -user`: Search for files owned by a user
-`-group`: Search for a files owned by a group
+`find -group`: Search for a files owned by a group

 After the search results return, we have a lot of results with all but one of them requiring permission to access.